junxit/us-congress-bills-114/metadata.md

 - 2015-06-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4350-4351)
 - 2015-06-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4350-4351)
 - 2015-06-16 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2015-08-05 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2015-08-05 — Passed Senate without amendment by Unanimous Consent.
+- 2015-08-05 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2015-08-05 — Senate Committee on Environment and Public Works discharged by Unanimous Consent. (consideration: CR S6425)
+- 2015-08-05 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.(consideration: CR S6425)
+- 2015-08-06 — Message on Senate action sent to the House.
+- 2015-08-06 — Presented to President.
+- 2015-08-06 — Presented to President.
+- 2015-08-07 — Became Public Law No: 114-48.
+- 2015-08-07 — Became Public Law No: 114-48.
+- 2015-08-07 — Signed by President.
+- 2015-08-07 — Signed by President.